Ketaki-Patel/vitals-service/README.md

 # vitals-service
+This project uses Project Reactor for reactive, asynchronous, and non-blocking processing.
 Receives a patient vital reading, stores it in memory, and sends it asynchronously to the Alerts Service.

-# Vitals → Alerts (Reactive) — Take-Home Assignment
+# Vitals → Alerts (Reactive)

 ## Overview
 Two reactive Spring Boot **3.5.4** microservices (Java **21**) using **Spring WebFlux** and **Project Reactor**: